Worklytics/psoxy/docs/sources/google-workspace/google-workspace.md

   * Users

 See [Google's documentation](https://support.google.com/a/answer/1219251?fl=1&sjid=8026519161455224599-NA)
-detailed explanations of each of those privileges.
+for detailed explanations of each of those privileges.

 NOTE:
   - you may use a predefined role, or define a [Custom Role](https://support.google.com/a/answer/2406043?fl=1).